This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-The Old Trace at milemarker 426.3 along the Natchez Trace Parkway.
+The Old Trace trail at milemarker 426.3 along the Natchez Trace Parkway.

-Without a doubt, this is our favorite route to hike on the Trace.
+Without a doubt, this is our favorite Natchez Trace hiking trail.

 Hiking The Old Trace

 Since it’s not a straight shot, and this is all backcountry deep woods hiking, it’s a fairly serious hike.
 While you could turn back and repeat your steps at any point, there’s really no “turnaround spot” or anything.
-Instead, it’s a clearly marked 4-mile loop that is meant to be enjoyed form start to finish.
+It’s a clearly marked 4-mile loop that is meant to be enjoyed from start to finish.

 And that is what we did… with our dog!